Best Ais Kacang in Kuala Lumpur: Where to Find This Iconic Malaysian Dessert

 FAQs About Ais Kacang in Kuala Lumpur

-What is ais kacang made of?
+What is the difference between ais kacang and cendol?